bonniesjli/icm/README.md

 # PPO+ICM

-This is an implementation of intrinsic curiosity module (ICML 2017).
+This is an implementation of intrinsic curiosity module (pathak et al, ICML 2017). <br>
+This doc includes test curves, icm module usage, and instructions to run the experiments.

 ### Tests
 #### Pyramid env, Unity ML